Mark Pulliam: Lawyer, Writer, and Activist

 12:36.53 – Brian David Crane

-Like a lever which Lever are you pulling that actually has the biggest ah biggest influence.
+Like a lever which lever are you pulling that actually has the biggest influence.

 12:41.26 – Mark Pulliam

-, well so I know I’m primarily a writer.
+Well so I know I’m primarily a writer.
 I’m not somebody that goes around the state giving speeches.
 I don’t do a lot of podcasts.
-You know if somebody asks me I’ll do it but I don’t have a publicist who’s out there trying to line up dates and.
-And so your influence as a writer depends completely on the size of your audience and so obviously a national publication is going to have a bigger audience than, you know, a blunt county audience and so on.
-You know you’re also a national audience who wants to hear about national things.
-They don’t want to hear about you know what? your county mayor is doing or what the library is up to or whatever.
+If somebody asks me I’ll do it but I don’t have a publicist who’s out there trying to line up dates and.
+And so your influence as a writer depends completely on the size of your audience and so obviously a national publication is going to have a bigger audience than a blunt county audience and so on.
+You’re also a national audience who wants to hear about national things.
+They don’t want to hear about what?
+Your county mayor is doing or what the library is up to or whatever.
 So I try to let you know I do.
 Toot time to all three levels.
-So and you know I have a national platform for you know, sort of national topics some of what I have to say is you know, impactful statewide.
-So there are.
-You know digital platforms, Tennessee conservative news, a Tennessee star, there’s radio shows that have a big audience in Nashville which is sort of our statewide media center for political things and so I weigh in.
+I have a national platform for sort of national topics some of what I have to say is, impactful statewide.
+There are digital platforms, Tennessee conservative news, a Tennessee star, there’s radio shows that have a big audience in Nashville which is sort of our statewide media center for political things and so I weigh in.

 14:02.70 – Mark Pulliam

 And then locally you know what?
 What can you do?
 You can have a Facebook page that people locally can follow.
-But that is you know a relatively small group of people.
-TwentyOneHundred people out of a country that has a population of 135000?
+But that is a relatively small group of people.
+2100 people out of a country that has a population of 135000?
 So in terms of the payoff you get a bigger payoff for the buck.
-You know, talking to national or statewide audiences than local.
-You know part of what we’ve done in the last four years is try to show people the way that you can make a difference at the local level and hopefully people will sort of follow.
-That example, we we arrived here in late 2019
+Talking to national or statewide audiences than local, part of what we’ve done in the last four years is try to show people the way that you can make a difference at the local level and hopefully people will sort of follow.
+That example..

 The Phenomenon of Political Transplants in East Tennessee